 Any Parkside patient with a need is eligible for assistance through the By Your Side program.

-Visitation is scheduled Tuesdays and Thursdays from 6:30 pm to 7:30 pm and Weekends from 3:30 pm to 5:00 pm.
-(Adult visitation ends at 4:30 pm on weekends) Special holiday visiting hours are also scheduled.
+Visitation hours can vary by unit and may be affected by COVID-19 precautionary measures.
+It is recommended you call the unit to verify hours.
+Special holiday visiting hours are also scheduled.
 Clergy, case workers and attorneys may visit by appointment and should phone the unit to make arrangements.
 Please consult the unit handbook for more information and safety rules related to visitation.

 Yes, on a limited basis.
 Parkside has Spanish speaking professionals on staff.